MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 - Display a tree of regions and drawings in the Flush Visualizer traces.
 - Use the Front Panel Framework 1.3.0 to implement ``LLUIDisplay.convertRegion()``.

+**Fixed**

+- Fix the drawing order of the Front Panel widgets: use the order set in the ``.fp`` file and not systematically draw the display widget over the other widgets.

 ImageGenerator
 """"""""""""""